StarScape/droplet/notes.md

 ## Aesthetics TODO

 - Image icons for buttons
-- Soften colors
+- Project Page
-- Dark mode
+  - Add more info to each project.
-- CAN'T set headings to center-aligned
+- Chapters Page

 ## Thoughts